 A variety of basic actions can be used to prevent and control infections.

-WHO’s basic set of infection prevention and control guidelines promote the use of standard precautions such as:
+WHO’s guidelines on core components of infection prevention and control programmes promote the implementation of standard precautions such as:

 - Hand hygiene.
 Hand hygiene is the single most effective measure to stop transmission of health care associated pathogens.